 $120 / hr = 2 dollars a minute

-Using the above numbers, if I can choose a material for my design that processes a total of three seconds faster – saving three cents per part (or more, depending on the number of parts per cycle) – I will save my client money – even if the raw material costs two cents more.
+Using the above numbers, if I can choose a material for my design that processes three seconds faster than another material – saving three cents per part (or more, depending on the number of parts per cycle) – I will save my client money – even if the raw material costs two cents more.

 So, the next time you are about to choose a material, consider the processing costs.

 This article is based on content from a paper presented at the Society of Plastics Engineers 2014 Annual Technical Conference.
 That paper was also used to formulate a chapter in Eric’s newest book, Thermoplastic Material Selection: A Practical Guide, which was published in May of 2105 by Elsevier, and is available from Amazon.